 Intramedullary spinal metastases are rare, occurring in ~1% of autopsied cancer patients, and are less common than leptomeningeal metastases.

 Intramedullary lesions may result from:

 growth along the Virchow-Robin spaces

 direct extension from leptomeninges

 Intraventricular metastases are a very rare finding.
 A few intracranial tumours and some extracranial tumours metastasize to the ventricles.
-The most common site of intraventricular metastasis is trigone of lateral ventricles due to a high vascular supply of choroid plexus.
-Next common sites are...
+The most common site of intraventricular metastasis is the trigone of the lateral ventricles due to high vascularity of the choroid plexuses.
+The next most...